andrewdavidmackenzie/flow/README.md

 Currently two binaries are built: `flowc` the flow compiler and `flowr` the flow runner.

 See the [Project Components and Structure section](docs/introduction/structure.md) of the Guide for more details.

+## Contributing
+I organize all issues in a [Github Project](https://github.com/andrewdavidmackenzie/flow/projects/2) and chose things to work on from the "Next" column.
+I have only marked a couple of issues with "help wanted" label but I can do more if there is interest.
+If in doubt reach out to me by email, or github issue.

 ## Sister Projects